Chickens get bored, yes, you read right, they can get so bored that they start to pull the feathers of their coop mates and cackle out of discontent.

 Chicken toys provide birds with mental and physical stimulation to prevent problem behaviors such as pecking and chasing.

-There are many types of toys for birds so to help you choose the best product for your chickens, we learn about the reasons to use chicken toys and how to find the right accessories for your flock.
+There are many types of toys for birds so to help you choose the best product for your chickens today, we learn about the reasons to use chicken toys and how to find the right accessories for your flock.

 What are the Benefits of Chicken Toys?

 Chickens love to explore their environment in search of seeds, grasses, and grubs.

 As natural foragers, they are curious and enjoy their time free ranging which helps to keep them stimulated and exercised.